Elnatan-lazar/Advent_of_Code/README.md

 [Advent of Code](https://adventofcode.com/) is an annual coding competition that runs every December.
 Each day, a new problem is released, challenging participants to solve puzzles using programming.
 It’s a fantastic way to improve problem-solving skills, learn new algorithms, and have fun during the holiday season.

 ## Structure of the Repository
 This repository contains solutions for each day's puzzles.
-Each problem is typically divided into two parts, and solutions may be written in various programming languages.
+Each problem is typically divided into two parts ' both of the in the python file that match the day of the qustion, and solutions may be written in various programming languages.
 The structure of the repository is as follows:

 ```
-|-- Day01/
-|   |-- part1.py
-|   |-- part2.py
-|
-|-- Day02/
+|-- repo/
-|   |-- part1.py
+|   |-- q1.py
-|   |-- part2.py
+|   |-- q2.py
 |
 ...
 ```